-A large, spaciously laid out and well patrolled campsite.
-Large pitches with shade provided by many old trees and artificial sails.
-Also many sunny pitches.
-Plenty of opportunities for trips out close by (El Escorial, San Lorenzo) and further afield (Guadarama, Segovia).
+Spaciously laid out, well patrolled campsite.
+Large (sunny) pitches with shade provided by old trees and artificial sails.
+Options for trips nearby and further afield.
 Madrid is easily reached by bus or train.

 Extra discount: 7=6